ghulammustafa06/picture_perfect/README.md

 - **Google Fonts**: For the Roboto font used throughout the site.
 - **Font Awesome**: For icons used in navigation and other elements.

-## How to Use

-1. **Explore the Gallery**:
-   - Visit the home page and click on the "Explore Gallery" button or navigate to the gallery section.
-   - Browse through the collection of images.
-Click on an image to view it in the lightbox.

-2. **Search for Images**:
-   - Use the search bar to find images by entering keywords related to titles or descriptions.

-3. **Upload Your Images**:
-   - Navigate to the upload section.
-   - Select an image file, provide a title and description, and click the "Upload" button to share your image with the community.

 ## Development

 To set up the project locally: